hashicorp/terraform-provider-awscc/docs/resources/grafana_workspace.md

 ### Optional

 - `client_token` (String) A unique, case-sensitive, user-provided identifier to ensure the idempotency of the request.
-- `data_sources` (List of String) List of data sources on the service managed IAM role.
+- `data_sources` (List of Dynamic) List of data sources on the service managed IAM role.
 - `description` (String) Description of a workspace.
 - `grafana_version` (String) The version of Grafana to support in your workspace.
 - `name` (String) The user friendly name of a workspace.
 - `network_access_control` (Attributes) The configuration settings for Network Access Control. (see [below for nested schema](#nestedatt--network_access_control))
-- `notification_destinations` (List of String) List of notification destinations on the customers service managed IAM role that the Grafana workspace can query.
+- `notification_destinations` (List of Dynamic) List of notification destinations on the customers service managed IAM role that the Grafana workspace can query.
 - `organization_role_name` (String) The name of an IAM role that already exists to use with AWS Organizations to access AWS data sources and notification channels in other accounts in an organization.
-- `organizational_units` (List of String) List of Organizational Units containing AWS accounts the Grafana workspace can pull data from.
+- `organizational_units` (List of Dynamic) List of Organizational Units containing AWS accounts the Grafana workspace can pull data from.
 - `plugin_admin_enabled` (Boolean) Allow workspace admins to install plugins
 - `role_arn` (String) IAM Role that will be used to grant the Grafana workspace access to a customers AWS resources.
 - `saml_configuration` (Attributes) SAML configuration data associated with an AMG workspace. (see [below for nested schema](#nestedatt--saml_configuration))